Alfresco/alfresco-ng2-components/docs/start-process.component.md

  </adf-start-process>
 ```

-If your app has more than one process definition, with the property processDefinitionName you can select as dropdown default value your PROCESS_DEFINITION_NAME.
-The name will be the PROCESS_NAME.
+You can use the `processDefinitionName` property to select which process will be selected by
+default on the dropdown (when there is more than one process to choose from).
+Use the `name`
+property to set the name shown on the dropdown item.

-### Start a process not included in an app
+### Starting a process not included in an app

 ```html
  <adf-start-process